 Step 8: Affix the Leaves to the Stem

 - Lay the artificial rose leaves along the stem approximately where they would occur on a natural rose and, using floral tape, attach them to the stem.

 - Pull the floral tape tight as you wind it around the stem to activate the adhesive and make it stick to itself.

 To remove the bills from your money rose, simply find the end of the floral tape on the rose and peel it off the wires.
 Unbend the wires and free your cash!

 Money roses can be arranged in vases or boxes, held by stuffed animals, or even tied to balloons.
-They can also be tied to actual branches to create a cash tree for special occasions such as wedding anniversaries, weddings, or graduations.
+They can also be tied to actual branches to create a cash tree for special occasions such as anniversaries, weddings, or graduations.

-I learned to make money roses when a client brought one into the flower shop I was working at twenty-some years ago and asked me to make more.
+I learned to make money roses when a client brought one into the flower shop I was working at 20-some years ago and asked me to make more.
 I took it apart and did my best to reverse-engineer it.
 Over the years I simplified the process so it is easier to teach and takes less time to make each one.

 © 2012 Kylyssa Shay